-Streetscape design creates an aesthetically pleasing view for pedestrians and motorists, screens parking and loading areas from the public right-of-way, and integrates the development into the surrounding community.
-The streetscape designs presented are conceptual only; final grading, plantings, and tree locations will be determined on a project-by-project basis.
+Streetscape design creates an aesthetically pleasing view for pedestrians, cyclists, and motorists, screens parking and loading areas from the public right-of-way, and integrates the development into the surrounding community.
+The following streetscape designs are conceptual only; final grading, plantings, and tree locations shall be determined on a project-by-project basis.

-5.3.1.1 Euclid Avenue Streetscape
+5.3.1.1 Grove Avenue Streetscape